 Developments in remote sensing have further improved the applicability of EBVs and EOVs (Pereira et al., 2013a; Skidmore et al., 2015).
-High-resolution satellite technologies enable large-scale, frequent observations of biodiversity and marine parameters, facilitating the detection of environmental changes.
+Drone and satellite technologies enable large-scale, frequent observations of biodiversity and marine parameters, facilitating the detection of environmental changes.
 These technologies support tracking habitat extent, species distribution, and functional traits, incorporating these frameworks into conservation policies.
-The integration of EBVs and EOVs with remote sensing tools advances ecological monitoring and decision-making at global scales.
-However, past and current satellite missions lack optimal technical specifications (spatial, spectral, and temporal resolution) for full operational capability (F. E. Muller-Karger et al., 2018).
+The integration of EBVs and EOVs with RS tools advances ecological monitoring and decision-making at local, regional and global scales.
+However, past and current satellite missions lack optimal technical specifications (spatial, spectral, and temporal resolution) for full operational capability (Muller-Karger et al., 2018).
 For some habitats, multispectral resolution may be adequate under certain conditions (Zoffoli et al., 2020a), although risks of classification errors remain.
-For others, higher spectral resolution is necessary to distinguish taxonomically distinct groups of organisms (S. Fyfe, 2003; Launeau et al., 2018; Méléder et al., 2018).
-Identification relies partly on the presence of visible absorption bands associated with photosynthetic and accessory pigments, which can be detected and quantified using high-performance liquid chromatography (A. Bargain et al., 2013a; Jesus et al., 2014; Méléder et al., 2005; V. Méléder et al., 2003).
+For others, higher spectral resolution is necessary to distinguish taxonomically distinct groups of organisms (Fyfe, 2003; Launeau et al., 2018; Méléder et al., 2018).
+While satellite acquisitions are essential for covering large areas, heterogeneous habitats often require finer spatial resolutions, positioning drones as the most suitable observation tool.
+Drone-based studies can also serve as proof-of-concept techniques to refine and develop methodologies that are later applicable to satellite data.

-1.3 Objectifs and Overview
+1.3 Objectives and Overview

-Discriminating between different types of intertidal vegetation using remote sensing poses significant challenges due to overlapping spectral signature in the visible and near-infrared spectral regions caused by similar pigment compositions.
+Discriminating between different types of intertidal vegetation using RS poses significant challenges due to overlapping spectral signature in the visible and near-infrared spectral regions caused by similar pigment compositions.
 This issue is particularly pronounced when comparing green macroalgae and seagrass.
-In addition to chlorophyll-a, a pigment found in all vegetal cells, both green macroalgae and seagrass share the same accessory pigments such as chlorophyll-b and carotenoids.
+In addition to Chla, both green macroalgae and seagrass share the same accessory pigments such as chlorophyll-b and carotenoids.
 These shared pigments pronounce analogous reflectance patterns, making it difficult to differentiate between these vegetation types using conventional remote sensing techniques, especially in heterogenous habitats where these species often co exist.
-Despite these challenges, advances in spectral resolution and machine learning provide avenues for improved classification.
-The descrimination of vegetation type trhought remote sensing rely on differences in their spectral signature.
-The variability of spectral signatures of vegetation as been well studied for terrestrial plant, to our knowleadge, no studies has been performed on the variability of spectral signature of marine vegetation under stress conditions.
+Despite these challenges, advances in spectral resolution and machine learning provide avenues for improved intertidal habitat mapping.
+The discrimination of vegetation type through remote sensing relies on differences in their spectral signatures, which might change under stress conditions.
+While the variability of spectral signatures in terrestrial plants has been well studied, to our knowledge, no studies have examined the variability of spectral signatures in marine vegetation under stress conditions.

-The principal objective of this work is to demonstrate the effectiveness of remote sensing for mapping intertidal habitats and the environmental pressures they face, by developing advanced methodologies for accurate vegetation classification and ecosystem monitoring.
+The principal objective of this work was to demonstrate the effectiveness of remote sensing for mapping intertidal habitats and the environmental pressures they face, by developing advanced methodologies for accurate vegetation classification and ecosystem monitoring.

-This goal will be reached through specific objectives proposed as follow:
+This goal was reached through specific objectives proposed as follow:

-analysing the potential of multi- and hyperspectral satellite missions (Pleiades, Sentinel-2, and PRISMA), as well as a multispectral drone sensor, for the discrimination of green macrophytes from low tide soft-bottom intertidal areas when exposed using remote sensing.
+To analyse the potential of multi- and hyperspectral RS data, for the discrimination among soft-bottom intertidal vegetation types, particularly between green macrophytes during low tide exposed conditions.

-Building an algorithms able to descriminate amoug the 5 most commun taxonomic classes of vegetation found on soft sediment intertidal substrats.
+To build an algorithm able to discriminate among the 5 most commun taxonomic classes of vegetation found on soft sediment intertidal substrates: seagrass, MPB, green, red, and brown macroalgae.

-Investigate the capacity of remote sensing to monitor coastal environment under abiotic and biotic pressures.
+Investigate the capacity of remote sensing to monitor coastal environments under abiotic factors, such as heatwaves events, and biotic pressures, such as biological invasions.

+This document is organized in different chapters to respond to specific objectives.
 Chapter 2 establishes the foundation by presenting a proof-of-concept study that demonstrates the feasibility of distinguising different types of vegetation using remote sensing.
 It demonstrates that this technique can effectively separate green macroalgae from seagrasses.
 By employing both multi- and hyperspectral datasets, the study identifies the number of spectral bands and specific wavelengths that maximize classification accuracy, showcasing the potential of remote sensing for detailed habitat mapping.